OwenKe11y/Emerging-Technologies-2021/README.md

  The content of this introduction was taken directly from the project brief for ease of use and review purposes.

 ## Repository Content
 This repository contains two comprehensive Jupyter Notebooks as well as all lab content pertaining to the module.
-It also includes A Dockerfile and a docker-compose.yml file that will enable the quick deployment of these notebooks with minimal configuration.
+It also includes a Dockerfile and a docker-compose.yml file that will enable the quick deployment of these notebooks with minimal configuration.

+## Requirements
+* <b>Anaconda</b> Command line client (version 1.9.0)
+* <b>Docker</b>
+* <b>Windows Subsystem for Linux </b> (required if using a Windows Operating System)

+## Running the Notebooks

 ### Nbviewer and Binder
 You can view these notebooks in static form through the nbviewer badges.
 Alternatively, you can view the notebook in dynamic form through the binder badges: